lehzhu/personalsite/content/_index.md

 draft: false
 ---

 I'm passionate about social computing.
-I'm working on products that move the needle for a more equitable and productive future.
+I'm working on products that move the needle for a more equitable and productive future, and I want to help others do it at scale.

 ### Currently

-- I'm completing my Bachelor's degree in Computer Science at Western University.
+- Completing my Bachelor's degree in Computer Science at Western University.
-- I'm working on [FileSeek](/portfolio/fileseek), a local document understanding tool.
+- Working on [FileSeek](/portfolio/fileseek), a supercharged Finder.
-- Director on [Project Regen](/portfolio/regen) and [Western AI](portfolio/wai) Educations.
+- Building effective incentive structures with social alignment
+- Mentoring the next generation of engineering leaders as part of [Western AI](/portfolio/wai) and the [Warp](/portfolio/warp) Campus Lead program.

 ### Previously